crowdsecurity/crowdsec-docs/crowdsec-docs/docs/configuration/feature_flags.md

 # Feature Flags

-In order to make it easier for users to test and experiment with new features, CrowdSec introduces the concept of "feature flags".
+In order to make it easier for users to test and experiment with new features, CrowdSec uses the concept of "feature flags".
 New commands and behaviors can be improved by us, according to the user's feedback, before making them available in the default configuration.

 ## Enabling a Feature Flag